motshekhene/Motivo/README.md

-# 🌟 MotivationMate
+# 🌟 Motivo

-MotivationMate is a Flutter-based mobile app that delivers **daily motivational quotes** to users based on their selected category — helping them stay inspired and focused every day.
+Motivo is a Flutter-based mobile app that delivers **daily motivational quotes** to users based on their selected category — helping them stay inspired and focused every day.

 ## ✨ Features